-But, a lot of people miss out on amazing opportunities because they get their LinkedIn message wrong, or they’re not quite sure what approach to take.
+However, many people miss out on amazing opportunities because they get their LinkedIn message wrong or are not quite sure what approach to take.

 Lead generation is never easy.
 As a task, it’s pretty challenging for B2B marketers and many businesses struggle to find new ways to reach and engage with their ideal audience.
 We suggest you use Dripify LinkedIn automation tool to automate your actions and save your time.

 If you’re looking for best practices and advice, keep reading for our top tips for sending messages and inMails on LinkedIn:

 LinkedIn Message Response Rates